forcedotcom/SalesforceMobileSDK-Android/native/README.md

 **Cleaning and rebuilding in Eclipse**: With the latest version of the Android SDK Tools (v14), there are issues around cleaning your workspace (Project -> Clean...) and rebuilding it.
 Specifically, projects that are dependent on Android Library projects do not properly follow the build dependency ordering, so when every project is cleaned, dependent projects do not pick up the existence of the Library project.
 The result is that all of the non-Library projects will have build errors after a clean.

 If you would like to rebuild everything, we recommend cleaning/rebuilding the Library (SalesforceSDK) project *by itself* first, followed by the cleaning and rebuilding of the dependent projects, to avoid these build errors.

-## Running the RestExplorer application and tests from Eclipse

 The RestExplorer is a sample app that demonstrates how to use the OAuth and REST API functions of the Salesforce SDK.
 It is also useful to investigate the various REST API actions from a Honeycomb tablet.